Sound just got real | New products with Immersive Audio.Learn more

 Aviation headsets are critical tools for pilots of all levels and help ensure a comfortable, smooth — and safe — flight.
 That’s why they often incorporate the best technology and newest innovations.
 Indeed, Bose noise cancellation technology was invented with pilots in mind.
 The features and capabilities have only grown over the decades, and the Bose A30 Aviation Headset is the prime example.
+The new headset may look similar to its predecessor, the A20 Aviation Headset, but it elevates your flying experience thanks to a range of upgrades.
+Here’s how.

 The innovative center pivot spring at the top of the headband on Bose aviation headsets keeps pilots comfortable on long flights.
 While this key design feature made the A20s famously comfortable, the A30s go even further, reducing clamping force by 20%, consistently across a wide range of head sizes.
 This allows pilots to keep the headsets on for longer periods rather than having to remove them periodically to reduce pressure on the head.